gramakri/safetydance/README.md

 This module catches any exception in the function you want to call.
 If there is no exception, it behaves as always.
-If there was an exception, it catches it, makes it available via error property (like errno) and returns null.
+If there was an exception, it catches it, makes it available via error property (like errno).

 So, instead of:
 ```